Isomorphic limit ultrapowers for infinitary logic

 5) Follows by \ref{d11}. \end{PROOF}

 \begin{remark} This proof implies the generalization of preservation theorems, see \cite{CK73}. \end{remark}

-Recall that Eherenfuecht-Mostowski \cite{EhMo56} aim was: every first order theory $T$ with infinite models has models with many automorphisms.
+Recall that Ehrenfuecht-Mostowski \cite{EhMo56} aim was: every first order theory $T$ with infinite models has models with many automorphisms.
 This fails for $\bbL_{\theta,\theta}$ and even $\bbL_{\aleph_1,\aleph_1}$ as we can express ``$<$ is a well ordering".
 What about $\bbL^1_\theta$?

 \begin{claim} Assume ($\lambda,T$ are as above in \ref{f5} and) $M$ is a special model of $T$ of cardinality $\lambda$. \Then \, $M$ has $2^\lambda$ automorphisms. \end{claim}